Aakarshs/Egram/README.md

 # Egram

-TO use the app visit:
+To use the app visit:
 https://aakarshs.github.io/Egram/